MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 Middleware is much like any other messaging middleware, comprising a linear set of components that are each executed in order, giving each a chance to operate on the activity.
 The final stage of the middleware pipeline is a callback to the turn handler on the bot class the application has registered with the adapter's *process activity* method.
 The turn handler is generally `OnTurnAsync` in C# and `onTurn` in JavaScript.

-The turn handler takes a turn context as its argument, typically the application logic running inside the turn handler function will process the inbound activity’s content and generate one or more activities in response, sending these out using the *send activity* function on the turn context.
+The turn handler takes a turn context as its argument, typically the application logic running inside the turn handler function will process the inbound activity's content and generate one or more activities in response, sending these out using the *send activity* function on the turn context.
 Calling *send activity* on the turn context will cause the middleware components to be invoked on the outbound activities.
-Middleware components execute before and after the bot’s turn handler function.
+Middleware components execute before and after the bot's turn handler function.
 The execution is inherently nested and, as such, sometimes referred to being like a Russian Doll.
 For more in depth information about middleware, see the [middleware topic](~/v4sdk/bot-builder-concept-middleware.md).

 ## Bot templates